ppi-ag/deep-sampler/README.md

 especially designed for complex compound tests with quite a lot of stubs which also might return extensive Samples.
 In these cases we would not want to have big sets of test data (Samples) in JUnit Test classes, we would rather separate test data from test logic.
-And possibly more important, we would not want to write such extensive samples by hand.
+And possibly more important, we would not want to write such extensive Samples by hand.
 To ease this, DeepSampler can save and load Samples from JSON-files.

 ### Record a JSON-Sample